Note2 February 2026

 Though even Netflix eventually revised its culture deck, which raises an uncomfortable possibility: that coherence between stated values and lived behavior may not be a stable state at all, but a temporary condition that every growing organization eventually outgrows.

-Values persist because they are cheaper than redesign.
+Redesigning incentives forces visible tradeoffs.
+Updating language doesn't.
 A printed set of principles signals intent without constraining power.
-It creates alignment as a feeling rather than a condition.
+It produces the feeling of alignment without the condition of it.
 When misalignment surfaces, the narrative offers an easy interpretation: the individual wasn't hungry enough, transparent enough, excellent enough.
 The system remains innocent.

 The values page appears at the precise moment this is no longer true.